 Let's be honest: we wouldn't spray chemicals around our homes unless absolutely necessary.

 Having indoor plants, on the other hand, reduces or even eliminates the need for truly organic pest control.
-However, for infestation, a chemical substitute or a chemical-based treatment, like Catchmaster 612 Multi-Catch Mouse Trap, is extremely dependable.
+However, for infestation, a chemical substitute or a chemical-based treatment, like Protecta RTU Mouse Bait Station, is extremely dependable.

 Integrated pest management (IPM) is a pest-control strategy that employs a mixture of different control strategies.
 With it, you are freed from having to deal with how to get rid of Mice and other pests.